 - Accidents With Drunk Drivers: Alcohol and drug use are often involved in head-on crashes because drivers who are drunk or on drugs can become distracted.
 Additionally, reaction time is slowed when a driver is impaired, making it difficult to navigate turns and react to other challenges.

 - Distracted Driving Accidents: Drivers who are not focusing their attention on the road increase the risk of a head-on collision.
 Failure to pay attention for even a second can have fatal consequences.

 - Weather Conditions: While statistics show that weather does not play a prominent role in head-on collisions, snow and ice can have a serious impact on a driver’s ability to stay in the proper lane.

 - Drowsy Or Fatigued Driving Accidents: Scientific studies show that drowsy or fatigued driving can have worse effects on a driver’s abilities than being under the influence of alcohol or drugs.

 Head-On Collisions with a Semi Truck

 Large truck accidents are almost always serious and/or fatal, and especially head-on collisions.
-Head-on wrecks were responsible for more fatalities of passenger vehicle occupants than any other type of truck crash in 2015, according to the Insurance Institute for Highway Safety.
+Head-on wrecks were responsible for more fatalities of passenger vehicle occupants than any other type of trucking crash in 2015, according to the Insurance Institute for Highway Safety.
 During that year 607 people in passenger vehicles died in head-on crashes with trucks.
 That made up 29 percent of all deaths in crashes between a truck and a passenger car.